gca-research-group/tee-morello-performance-experiments/README.md

     times for each operation associated with different block sizes.

-    ![Memory performance at different block sizes on the Morello board.](figs/memory.png) *Figure: Memory performance at different block sizes on the Morello board.*
+    ![Memory performance at different block sizes on the Morello board.](figs/memory.png) *Figure 4: Memory performance at different block sizes on the Morello board.*

     The operations measured are: